Genivia/ugrep/README.md

             hex spacing.
 Enables -X if -W or -X is not specified.
     --dotall
             Dot `.' in regular expressions matches anything, including newline.
+            Beware that `.*' dot greedy repeats match all input, to be avoided.

 To search a file for ASCII words, displaying text lines as usual while binary content is shown in hex with `-U` and `-W`: